Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 ### Static Members

-Static attributes and methods are not supported on JS-implemented WebIDL (see [bug 863952](https://bugzilla.mozilla.org/show_bug.cgi?id=863952)).
+Static attributes and methods are not supported on JS-implemented Web IDL (see [bug 863952](https://bugzilla.mozilla.org/show_bug.cgi?id=863952)).
 However, with the changes in [bug